morloc-project/examples/README.md

 # Example morloc programs

-The [morloc](https://github.com/morloc-project/morloc) language is designed to support the logical design of libraries and programs from composed of functions from many languages.
+The [morloc](https://github.com/morloc-project/morloc) language is designed to support the logical design of polyglot libraries and programs.
 This repo contains examples of how this can work in practice.
-More will examples will be added in the future.

 Details on each example are present in the example-specific READMEs.
 Here is a high-level overview of each:

+ * `fasta` - an example of a morloc program that operates of FASTA-formatted data

  * `workflow-comparisons/flu-case-study` - a comparison of 6 bioinformatics
    workflow strategies (bash, python, nextflow, snakemake, and hybrid) that is